kdabwl/SmallObjects/README.md

 Oh, well: a Readme is due and it shall be about validatory experiments, ideas, desiderata, problems and how that was made to work.
 I'll make the Readme like a parchment and add new sections top down (click _outline_ button).
 Enjoy!

+### 14. one 2×jump sandwich per ~1×machine code operation, with some looping sauce on top
+… &lt;section&gt; writeup in progress …

 ### 13. the first use case for (someObject = otherObject) occurs to the compiler,

 where equivalent literals are the same == object.
 And in the SmallObjects system, there cannot be a literal that is = another but not == another (saves space and serves as a query feature when users of some specific literal are browsed).
 Searching for equivalent literals in memory is a matter that can easily be done AoT in O(n).<br>